 As defined also in the guidance MDCG 2021-3, for risk management, post-market surveillance and clinical evaluation life cycle processes as defined by the MDR, CMD manufacturers should apply these obligations to groups of devices with the same intended purpose, materials used, process utilized, same principal design etc. and not to each individual CMD.

-As a consequence, the requirements of Article 88 of the MDR apply to CMD
+As a consequence, the requirements of Article 88 of the MDR apply to CMD and also the registration to the Eudamed according to the guidance MDCG 2021-13 rev.1.

 What are some examples for reporting a Trend Report?